A-N-Other/pedestal/README.md

 # *pedestal*: A solid base for terminal bioinformatics

-Bash wrappers and Python scripts that facilitate working in the terminal with a variety of sequence-based data.
+A collection of bash wrappers and Python scripts that facilitate working in the terminal with a sequence-based data.

 ---